jptweb/IGME-340-Shared/labs/gif_finder.md

 # Lab 02: GIF Finder

+> This is our last Homework / Lab!
+After this all we have left is two LARGE projects so use your time wisely!
+Generally a 3 credit class you expect to put in 6 to 9 hours of outside class work per week.
+This time should be spent working on your projects!

 ## I. Overview
 This lab is designed to further your skills in Flutter, this time we will be using a GridView and using Flutter's HTTP functionality to call a restful API.
 The API, GIPHY, should be familiar since you all should have gone through IGME-230/235.
 This time, we're going to make GIF Finder in a Flutter App.
 The plan will be I will walk you through the initial part of the lab, and you will be assigned extra activities to expand on the applications capabilities.